mvanorder/dosh/README.md

-# dosh
 Digital Ocean Shell
 ===================

-CLI for Digital Ocear using [digitalocean-api](https://github.com/valerylisay/digitalocean-api/).
+CLI for Digital Ocean using [digitalocean-api](https://github.com/valerylisay/digitalocean-api/).

 How To Install
 ==============